Nepomuk5665/ShitTicket/01_Documentation/01_iperka/06_assess.md

 * **Date Validation:** Missing check for past dates
 * **IBAN Payouts:** Still manual process, should be automatic
 * **Code Review:** Should have reviewed code more regularly
+* **Security Rules:** Firebase security rules should have been stricter to prevent unauthorized access to user data
+* **Data Privacy:** Need better isolation between users to ensure data separation

 ## Were Goals Achieved?

 ### Main Goals
 * ✅ Create working ticket platform
 * ✅ Implement secure payment system